How Much Does AC Service Cost?

 Before contacting Beamont

-for ac repair in the Maumee area
+for furnace repair in the Maumee area

 , go through the basics.
 Make sure you don’t have a dead thermostat

 or a tripped breaker.
 Then, put in a new air filter and make sure you have the system set correctly.
-If none of these things are to blame, reach out to us for a ac diagnostics check.
+If none of these things are to blame, reach out to us for a furnace diagnostics check.

 When Should I Have My Furnace or AC Serviced?

 In the Maumee area, we recommend getting your HVAC equipment serviced before the start of each season.
 In other words, AC maintenance

 should be done at the beginning of spring, while furnace tune-ups